FREQUENTLY ASKED QUESTIONS?

 (o) CONFLICT RESOLUTION AND TENSION EASING

-(3) Why should a Funeral Celebrant be paid an hourly rate?
+(3) Why should a funeral celebrant be paid an hourly rate?

 What I find is that celebrants who accept the low fee, in the end, lower their standards and tailor the amount of work they do to the low fee.

 I find that the hourly rate is the only fair way because I, like you, cannot half do the job.
-I have also found that people like you and I give funerals away because it takes too much out of them both in the preparation and recovery.
+I have also found that people like you and I give funerals away because it takes too much out of us both in the preparation and recovery.

 Another angle is the hourly rate gives freedom to the family to ask you to do two or three interviews with other friends and relatives.
-Once this is done the necessary checking processes become much longer, because one must check back final eulogy and ceremony with those whom you have quoted and those whom you have used as a source.
+Once this is done, the necessary checking processes become much longer, because one must check back the final eulogy and ceremony with those whom you have quoted and those whom you have used as a source.

 Most (not all!)
 Funeral directors are about money and not adding to their bill, but they are also about power.
 It took me a long time to realise this.

-My eulogies can be found in my book “Ceremonies and Celebrations” but I am happy to share any of them with you or any celebrant!
+My eulogies can be found in my book “Ceremonies and Celebrations,” but I am happy to share any of them with you or any celebrant!

-(4) Why isn’t it OK to practice as a funeral celebrant without proper training (Why not learn on the job? ).
+(4) Why isn’t it OK to practice as a funeral celebrant without proper training (Why not learn on the job?)

 Module 1 is just the first part of the Diploma in Funeral Celebrancy.